idroot45/catetan/_posts/2019-11-19-liverpool-england-and-joe-gomez:-the-uncomfortable-truth.md

 ### Football

-{% include figure image_path="https://www.thisisanfield.com/wp-content/uploads/120414-053-Everton_Liverpool_FA_Cup.jpg" caption="LONDON, ENGLAND - Saturday, April 14, 2012: Liverpool supporters with 'Don't Buy The Sun' posters during the FA Cup Semi-Final match against Everton at Wembley. _(Pic by David Rawcliffe/Propaganda)_" %}
+{% include figure image_path="https://www.thisisanfield.com/wp-content/uploads/120414-053-Everton_Liverpool_FA_Cup.jpg" caption="LONDON, ENGLAND - Saturday, April 14, 2012: Liverpool supporters with *Don’t Buy The Sun* posters during the FA Cup Semi-Final match against Everton at Wembley. _(Pic by David Rawcliffe/Propaganda)_" %}

 Oh but there’s more.
 A distrust come dislike of the Royal Family gets many backs up, something made all the stranger in the wake of recent revelations.
 Then there’s the terraces.